Birdland Park and Gardens: The park

 The park contains around 6 acre of woodland, the River Windrush, ponds and gardens.
 It is a popular tourist attraction in the country, receiving an annual average of 73,000 visitors.

 The current site housed a trout farm when Birdland took over occupancy and this has been incorporated into the attraction.
 Prior to this the site was a poplar tree plantation owned by Bryant and May for the production of matchsticks.
 Over 150 trees still form a canopy for the park.

 Cultural references

 Birdland provided the live king penguins for the Hollywood film Batman Returns (1992).

 Mascots

-The Central Flying School is the longest serving flying school in the world, beginning in Upavon, Wiltshire on 12 May 1912.
-In February 1962 Len Hill presented CFS with its first official and live mascot, "Patrick" the pelican.
+The Central Flying School (CFS) is the longest serving flying school in the world, beginning in Upavon, Wiltshire on 12 May 1912.
+In February 1962, Len Hill presented CFS with its first official and live mascot, "Patrick" the pelican.
 The bird represented the CFS at many events, and a BBC documentary was made about him.
 He died in 1969.
-On 7 January 1971 'Frederick' became mascot, born in Kenya but trained at Birdland Institute of Zoology at the park in Bourton.
+On 7 January 1971, "Frederick" became mascot, born in Kenya but trained at Birdland Institute of Zoology at the park in Bourton.
 Frederick died in 1986 of natural causes.
-26 June 1987 saw 'Cedric' become the CFS mascot.
-In May 2001 'Duncan Le Gayt' became mascot, and he resides at Birdland leading a relatively quiet life compared to his predecessors.
+26 June 1987 saw "Cedric" become the CFS mascot.
+In May 2001, "Duncan Le Gayt" became mascot, and he resided at Birdland leading a relatively quiet life compared to his predecessors.
+In June 2024, to keep this tradition alive, Central Flying School (Helicopters) Squadron adopted another pelican, named Patrick II in memory of the first mascot, and the adoption papers were presented to Commandant CFS at the CFS(H) Sqn 70th Anniversary lunch.